omundy/dig333-devlog/week-01.md

 1\.
 Follow the [class presentation](https://docs.google.com/presentation/d/1G4jdcr8KzWpIiIduQyFiQJEG-PFJHpovJb9rWhxhNYw/edit?slide=id.g10e831bd841_0_47#slide=id.g10e831bd841_0_47) to create a functioning circuit on Tinkercad and link to it here.

-> Link to your (publicly-accessible) https://tinkercad.com file
+- Link to your (publicly-accessible) https://tinkercad.com file

 2\.
 Share your maths using Ohm's law to find the resistor value for your Tinkercad circuit.

-> Your response
+- Your response

-3\.
-Read 📚Chapter 01 - A People's History of Electronic Music (2-14) and Chapter 02 (15-up to p38) in [Electronic music from scratch](https://www.makershed.com/products/make-electronic-music-pdf?srsltid=AfmBOoq4GO2jJvBqGwuOg_GRLhhusTVfQubcPO9hBxBkzfku_NrFVPZW) by Pearson.
+3\. 📚 Read Chapter 01 - A People's History of Electronic Music (2-14) and Chapter 02 - Musical Electricity for Electrophobes (15-up to 38) in [Electronic music from scratch](https://www.makershed.com/products/make-electronic-music-pdf) (Pearson).
 Write a comment on one of Pearson's phrases that speaks to you.
 (2-3 sentences)

-> Your response.
+- Your response

 4\.
 Explore Ishkur’s Guide to Electronic Music 2.0 https://music.ishkur.com/ referenced by Pearson.
 Describe the influence of one genre from this guide on your current musical listening habits. `(2-3 sentences)`

-> Your response.
+- Your response

-5\.
-Watch this introduction to [Synthesizing with Moog](https://www.youtube.com/watch?v=waN4owHeyaQ) (15:33).
+5\. 🎬 Watch this introduction to [Synthesizing with Moog - Lesson 1: Listening](https://www.youtube.com/watch?v=waN4owHeyaQ) (15:33).
 Describe one of Robert Moog's contributions to electronic music.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/waN4owHeyaQ?si=d4Lc3SgvF8frKHgN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-> Your response.
+- Your response

 6\.
 The Moog video references ideas also presented in Pearson's "Speaker as microphone" experiment (p.37) explain what a microphone, a speaker, and the human ear have in common?
 (2-3 sentences)

-> Your response.
+- Your response

-7\.
-Explore cinematic scores and other works created by [Wendy Carlos](https://www.google.com/search?q=wendy+carlos+filmography) using a Moog.
+7\. 🎬 Explore cinematic scores and other works created by [Wendy Carlos](https://www.google.com/search?q=wendy+carlos+filmography) using a Moog.
 Paste a link to an online example and describe what you like about the composition, performance, connection to themes in the film, etc. (2-3 sentences)

-> Your response.
+- Your response

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kiV3J_e977Q?si=QViadi5t0g_l8zr2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>